bashdot/bashdot/README.md

 **A:** Never check in sensitive information in your dotfiles.
 To remove sensitive information, create a bashdot template and replace sensitive information with variables.
-This will require it to be provided at installation.
+This will the sensitive information to be provided during installation.

 **Q:** How can I share my bashdot profiles?

 **A:** Bashdot only manages dotfiles installation, not their distribution.
 To share your bashdot profile, make it available via source control or a file share.

-For example to install the public profiles from a Git repo:
+For example to install a profiles from a Git repo:

 ```sh
 git clone https://github.com/bashdot/bashdot_public_profile